shouryahere/Kaggle/README.md

 ## 🙏 Acknowledgments

 - Google AI & Kaggle for the Agents Intensive course
+- Google ADK team for the Agent Development Kit
 - Gemini API for powering our agent